hamuyuuki/pushing-hours-restriction/README.md

 ## weekdays

 This input is optional.
-You can set a comma delimited short weekday name like `'XXX,XXX'`.
+You can set a comma delimited short weekday name (e.g. `'MON,TUE'`).
 When you set a value to weekdays, you can enable pushing hours on that weekdays.
-The default value is 'MON,TUE,WED,THU'.
+The default value is `'MON,TUE,WED,THU'`.

 ## startHour